 Moonrise written by Sarah Crossan (Bloomsbury)

-The Poet X written by Elizabeth Acevedom (Egmont Electric Monkey)
+The Poet X written by Elizabeth Acevedo (Egmont Electric Monkey)

-Long Way Down written by Jason Reynolds and illustrated by Chris Priestly (Faber)
+Long Way Down written by Jason Reynolds and illustrated by Chris Priestley (Faber)

 Piglettes written and translated by Clémentine Beauvais (Pushkin Press)